Trump says he will not oppose the release of documents tied to the Mar-a-Lago search

 "It won't be document by document but that should be helpful in identifying for the public that there was material there," he said.

-The underlying affidavit would offer more detail, Weissmann told NPR's All Things Considered, though it does not appear to not among those the Justice Department is seeking to have unsealed.
-The affidavit would detail the facts — from an FBI agent swearing under oath — that support probable cause for the search warrant.
+The underlying affidavit would offer more detail, Weissmann told NPR's All Things Considered, though it does not appear to not be among the documents that the Justice Department is seeking to have unsealed.
+The affidavit, from an FBI agent swearing under oath, would also lay out the probable cause for the search warrant.

 "We won't, without that underlying affidavit, get all the answers that I think everyone is looking for," he said.